This section of pages will be about my Shelby Cobra.

 My Shelby Cobra is a restored 1968 Mustang that runs and handles as good if not better than it did when it was brand new.
-It has:
+Here is a summary overview of my car:

 - 1968 Ford 302/5.0L about 310 HP – Blue Printed and Balanced – original block and crank